 - 4 or 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths for a T level

-You could also do a composites technician advanced apprenticeship.
+You could also do a Composites Technician Level 3 Advanced Apprenticeship.

 You'll usually need:

-You could start as a lab assistant or trainee technician in a testing facility and complete training while you work to qualify.
+You could start as a lab assistant or trainee technician in a testing facility and train while you work to qualify.